Sulfur Fertility for Crop Production

 - Alfalfa and canola have high sulfur requirements and are more likely to respond to sulfur fertilizer, particularly on sandy soils.

-- Corn and soybean often do not respond to sulfur fertilizer, but yield responses can be substantial in cases where sulfur is deficient.
+- Corn and soybean do not always respond to sulfur fertilizer, but yield responses can be substantial in cases where sulfur is deficient.

 Sulfur is one of the 16 elements essential to crop production.
 It is typically considered a secondary macronutrient (along with calcium and magnesium), but is essential for maximum crop yield and quality.
-Sulfur is often ranked immediately behind nitrogen, phosphorus, and potassium in terms of importance to crop productivity.
+Sulfur is often ranked immediately behind nitrogen, phosphorus, and potassium in terms of quantity taken up.
 Sulfur is a component of the amino acids cysteine and methionine making it essential for protein synthesis in plants.
 Plants contain a large variety of other organic sulfur compounds, such as glutathione, sulfolipids and secondary sulfur compounds which play an important role in physiology and protection against environmental stress and pests.

 Sulfur fertility has historically not been a major concern for growers on most soils, as soil organic matter, atmospheric deposition, manure application and incidental sulfur contained in fertilizers have typically supplied sufficient sulfur for crop production.
 However, reductions in the amount of sulfur contributed by these factors combined with increased sulfur removal with greater crop yields have made sulfur deficiencies more common.